WICG/pending-beacon/docs/security-privacy-questionnaire.md

      > 2. Queued requests persist across browsing session if ["Crash Recovery"][crash-recovery] is supported.
      > We are still unsure how to address privacy concern for this, so it's not specified yet.
      >
-     > Note: The API provides a way to queue HTTP requests on a document which will be send by the user agent sometimes later, but before the document is discarded/browsing session ends if without "Crash Recovery".
+     > Note: The API provides a way to queue HTTPS requests on a document which will be send by the user agent sometimes later, but before the document is discarded/browsing session ends if without "Crash Recovery".

 6. Do the features in your specification expose information about the underlying platform to origins?